CPK Insurance

 Business interruption is one of the core coverages, so a covered cyber event may trigger payment for lost income tied to system downtime.
 Maryland buyers should ask how the policy defines downtime, waiting periods, and proof of loss before they bind coverage.

-The main factors provided are coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
+The main factors are coverage limits and deductibles, claims history, location, industry or risk profile, and policy endorsements.
 Carriers may also weigh your security controls, data volume, and whether you operate in a higher-exposure sector such as healthcare or financial services.

 Start by collecting details on the data you store, your payment activity, your security controls, and any prior claims, then compare quotes from multiple carriers.
 Ask each insurer how it handles breach response, ransomware, privacy liability, and business interruption so the quote reflects your actual exposure.

-Cyber liability covers data breach response costs (notification, credit monitoring, forensic investigation), ransomware payments and negotiation, business income loss from cyber events, regulatory defense and fines, third-party lawsuits from data breaches, and media liability for online content.
+Cyber liability can help cover data breach response costs (notification, credit monitoring, forensic investigation), ransomware payments and negotiation, business income loss from cyber events, regulatory defense and fines, third-party lawsuits from data breaches, and media liability for online content.

 Small businesses typically pay $1,000 to $3,000 annually for $1 million in cyber liability coverage.
 Costs depend on your industry, annual revenue, volume of sensitive data, security controls, and claims history.
 Healthcare and financial businesses pay more due to regulatory exposure.